Mary Anne Mohanraj: Writing

 Her novel-in-stories, Bodies in Motion, received an honorable mention from the 2007 Asian American Literary Awards and was named a USA Today notable book.
 In 2006, Mohanraj received an Illinois Arts Council Fellowship in Prose.
 She was the co-founder and editor-in-chief for Clean Sheets, an online magazine of erotica, from 1998 to 2000.
 In 2000 she helped found Strange Horizons, where she was the editor-in-chief through 2003.
 In 2004 she founded the Speculative Literature Foundation, which she still directs, and is a founding member and Executive Director of Desilit, an organization designed to support South Asian and diaspora writers.
 Mohanraj founded and is Executive Director of the biennial Kriti Festival, a celebration of South Asian and diaspora literature and arts, founded in 2005.
 As of 2013, she is Editor-in-Chief of Jaggery, "A DesiLit Arts and Literature Journal".
 Mohanraj was a host for season 12 of the Writing Excuses podcast.

 Mohanraj's writing frequently explores issues of cultural identity.
 She has noted in interviews that she feels the complexity of such issues in her own life: "When people ask me what my identity is, I could say I'm Sri Lankan-American ...
 I could say I was raised Catholic but now I'm agnostic.
 I could say I've been called a queer, because although I've been with a man the past 17 years, I'm bisexual."
 She is also something of a sexuality activist; she founded and moderates the Internet Erotica Writers' Workshop, and was a former moderator for soc.sexuality.general.

 Mohanraj has had stories published in the Wild Cards science fiction shared universe edited by George R. R. Martin., and has announced that she will have further stories in forthcoming Wild Cards anthologies Fort Freak, Lowball, Low Chicago, Joker Moon, and Three Kings.

 Personal life

-Mohanraj lives in Oak Park, Illinois, a Chicago suburb, with her husband, Kevin Whyte (a mathematician), and their children, daughter Kaviarasi Whyte (born May 18, 2007), and son Anandan Whyte (born September 24, 2009).
-She is self-proclaimed as polyamorous ("we have an open relationship, and I feel very lucky that I’m able to have other loves in my life"), and has a relationship of over 20 years with writer-editor Jed Hartman, which Hartman acknowledges on his own website.

 On February 12, 2015, she announced in her blog that she had been diagnosed with breast cancer.
 She has been documenting the treatment (including chemotherapy and a lumpectomy) in a "Cancer Log" on her website.
-On February 24, 2015, she married Whyte, with whom she had had a domestic partnership for 23 years.
+On February 24, 2015, she married Kevin Whyte, with whom she had had a domestic partnership for 23 years.

 In 2017, Mohanraj ran for the Oak Park library board.
 Democracy for America endorsed her candidacy.
 She was elected on April 4, 2017.
 In April 2021, she was elected to the D200 school board, which governs Oak Park and River Forest High School.